-Kaice Malouf, owner of Malouf Fine Linens and a member of CAPSA’s board of directors, said she couldn’t pass up the opportunity to assist in this way.
+Kacie Malouf, co-founder of Malouf and member of CAPSA’s board of directors, said she couldn’t pass up the opportunity to assist in this way.

 MW Construction has been supporting CAPSA for years including building CAPSA’s shelter and recent Gail Bird Wienshenker Therapy and Mary Palley Children Center Addition which opened one year ago.
 So, when Mike Funk, owner of MW Construction, heard about the Independence Place sponsorships, he concisely and quickly said, “I’m in.”

 “I love the work CAPSA does because it truly helps people” Funk states.
 “I am grateful to be a small part of this organization and to show my support.
 I encourage other businesses to find ways to support CAPSA and see how your support will benefit our community.”

 The ICON Foundation’s committee is full of amazing people who are committed to helping CAPSA in whatever way possible.

 Part of the mission of ICON’s foundation is to help provide year-round relief for members of the community in critical need.